Lidar-Camera Calibration (single target and Targetless)

 Users can use these error values to estimate the accuracy of the calibration results alongside visual confirmation.
 The closer the error stats to zero, the better the extrinsic parameters.

-• Rotation Error: Mean difference between the normals of the target in the point cloud and the projected corners in 3D from an image.
+Rotation Error: Mean difference between the normals of the target in the point cloud and the projected corners in 3D from an image.
 Values are shown in degree.
 This calculation happens in the LiDAR coordinate system.
-Note: All LiDARs have noise in distance measurement.
+Note: All LiDARs have noise when measuring distance.
 This will, in turn, cause noise in the target's point clouds and the target's normals.
 Usually, this metric cannot measure accurately below 1 degree.
 For an accurate rotation error, we suggest using a faraway straight edge such as a building edge, roofline, or straight pole and projecting the point cloud onto the image.
 The rotation error can be calculated from the number of pixels between the image edges and the projected points.

 Once the entire calibration is done, users can download all intrinsic and extrinsic parameters by clicking the Export button in the header.